SliTaz-official/slitaz-wiki/en/guides/reallybasicnewbie.rst

 Please remember
 ---------------

-The **main** difference is, that Linux did never break with the use of commando line:
+The **main** difference is, that Linux did never break with the use of command line:
 All graphic figures can be considered as (often only) graphic front ends from a powerful unified processing at commando line (=binary) level.
 All is considered as a “file” and will be handle so, so that the commands can generally be used on each type of objects and data.